bytecodealliance/wasmtime-rb/README.md

   puts "Ran #{caller[:count]} time(s)"
 end

-# Build the Wasm instance by providing its imports
+# Build the Wasm instance by providing its imports.
 instance = Wasmtime::Instance.new(store, mod, [func])

 # Run the `run` export.
 instance.invoke("run")

-# Or: get the `run` export and call it
+# Or: get the `run` export and call it.
 instance.export("run").call
 ```